Top Software Courses List for Beginners: Start Your IT Career

 10. Software Testing & Automation (QA)

-Software testing ensures that applications are functional and meet business requirements.
+Software testing ensures applications are functional and meet business requirements.
 Automation testing skills are highly valued as companies strive to improve efficiency and reduce manual testing errors.

 Skills Learned: